cloudify-cosmo/cloudify-helm/README.md

 ## SSL certificates must be provided - at least 3 certs:

-* ca.pem, to sign other certificates in case we need auto-generation of certificates
+* ca.crt, to sign other certificates in case we need auto-generation of certificates

-* one-key.pem, this key used for internal / external / db / queue ssl_inputs*
+* tls.key, this key used for internal / external / db / queue ssl_inputs*

-* one-cert.pem, crt used for internal/external/db/queue ssl_inputs
+* tls.crt, crt used for internal/external/db/queue ssl_inputs

 ## Create certificates using cloudify manager: